 As with the survival of the fittest, certain languages take preference.
 English is now widely spoken throughout the world.
 And when countries place preference over some languages in schools, the survival chances for others are slim.
 When you stop teaching a language to children, there are no future speakers to preserve the language.
 As the current speakers age and begin to pass away, they take with them a world of knowledge, never to be recovered.
 This is how many languages disappear forever.

 It might surprise you to know that in North America, for example, 165 indigenous languages actually exist.
-But most of them are only spoken by a handful of now-elderly people.
-Just eight of them are spoken by more than 10,000.
+But now-elderly people exclusively speak most of them.
+More than 10,000 people speak these eight official language dialects.
 The survival outlook of these languages is grim.
-Demographic shifts can be blamed for the long term loss of languages over time.
+Many blame demographic shifts for the long term loss of languages over time.
 As European settlers took route around the world in the Americas, Asia, Africa and Australia languages have gradually become extinct.
 If we carry on at the current rate, Ethnologue predicts that at least 3,000 languages will be wiped out altogether come the next century.
 Almost half of the total list today!

 Way back in the past (second millennium BC back), just seven languages became extinct.
 It’s quite easy to see why, as there was little or no movement of people between countries, much less continents and oceans.
 But as we move into modern times, languages become extinct far more quickly.
 At an alarming rate, in fact.
 As the years pass, the number of dead languages increases like wild fire.
-How many languages have been wiped outt?
-In the 20th century alone, at least 110 languages were declared extinct.
+How many languages are extinct?
+In the 20th century alone, at least 110 languages died.
 In 2017, we’ve already lost another five languages.

 Preventing language extinction is hard.
 Especially as global tastes are merging and we become more homogeneous.
-But there are a few steps you can take if you’re interested in the plight of languages.
+But there are a few steps that make a difference.
 You can check out the Cultural Survival’s website to see ways to get directly involved in a language preservation project.
 This could be through monthly donations, volunteering in communities, or helping stand up for indigenous rights.
 You can also go to the Linguistic Society of America’s Committee on Endangered Languages website.
 In a similar style to the Cultural Survival, you’ll be notified when there are opportunities to support political action on endangered languages.